Scroll down to see our summary of things that should raise your suspicion when choosing a breeder.....

 Lack of involvement in the dog world: no breed club memberships, no kennel club memberships, no working or show or performance titles on their dogs.

 Breeding litter after litter to the exact same parents, both sire & dam owned by the "breeder"...these are not people breeding to improve their breed or their breeding program, but only breeding to make money.
-Repeat breedings are only rarely done by reputable breeders, and only if the offspring were completely exceptional in either working ability or the show ring, or both- or if the breeder did not get the puppy they wanted to keep- say, they wanted a female puppy from this particular breeding, and only got boys.
+Repeat breedings are only rarely done by reputable breeders, and only if the offspring were completely exceptional in either working ability or the show ring, or both- or if the breeder did not get the puppy they wanted to keep- say, they wanted a female puppy from this particular breeding, and only got males.

 Proclaiming loudly that they are "not a puppy mill" usually tells me all I need to know.
 If ya gotta say it....